A College Football/Basketball Career Cut Short By World War 2

 Today, Centenary College doesn’t play football, but did play a good schedule when my father went to school there.
 The 1939 team played a schedule including Texas A&M, Rice, Ole Miss, Tulsa, Texas Tech, and Baylor.
 The team that my father would have taken the field for in 1940 finished only 3-7, but again played a nice schedule that included a road game in Tucson against the Univ. of Arizona.

 As much as my father liked to play sports, he gained more satisfaction fighting for the 45th Infantry which was a part of General George Patton and Major General Mark Clark’s armies.
 He was an experienced medic with great training and was also fluent in German as his father and mother were of German heritage.
 He had great love and respect for those two great American Generals and found it an honor to be in the 45th Division, participating in the battles of Sicily, Salerno, Anzio, the liberation of Fance, and invasion of Germany.
 My dad suffered war injuries in battle just before he crossed the Rhine River.
 He thought of the “war years” as the most important and exciting years of his life and was thankful for being able to save many lives on the battlefield, American and German soldiers alike.
+From my Dad’s recollection, as he was fluent in German, he could conversate with the wounded of the opposing army in their time of need.
+As of military orders, the medic would attend to the most needy first if it would not have dire consequences for American wounded, so he saved German lives also.
+He told me he heard the last words of German soldiers as they passed.
+I think of the medic in the movie “Saving Private Ryan” when I see that film, knowing the deadly battlefield he had to endure in those places in Italy, France, and such.
 He was a member of America’s “Greatest Generation.”

 Added on Veteran’s Day, 2016: